 We leave behind Gujarat and enter Maharashtra State after more than 6 weeks.
 The entry point is a village called Zai with a beach and is followed by a small town with the name Bordi.
-Two things strike you at Bordi.
-This is a place where Chikoo ( Sapata) is grown in large numbers.
+One thing strikes you at Bordi.
+This is a place where Chikoo ( Sapata) is grown in large quantities.
 Processing of the fruit also appears to have started.
 Various products are available.

 Here on the border I see my brother after a long time.
 I did not see him in entire state of Gujarat.
 Only an angler knows the pleasure of angling, irrespective of the equipment used.
 I dropped out of angling for this tour (actually removed my equipment from the packing) as this activity is very time-consuming and when I saw this, I cursed myself.

 Angling is for the men.
 The boys can have their own methods of fishing.

 The other thing about Bordi is that it has a number of educational institutions.
 Schools colleges, vocational training institutes, all located by the seaside.